swingsystems/ResearchGPT/README.md

 ## License

-This project is created for educational purposes as part of an AI/ML capstone project.
-Please ensure compliance with your institution's academic integrity policies.
+This project is created for educational purposes as part of an AI/ML capstone project by Rama Kattunga.

 ## Acknowledgments